• Skip to primary navigation

 Your Teaching Why

-Knowing your teaching why can improve all of stress from school.
+Knowing your teaching why can improve a lot of the stress from school.
 Because when you know your intentions and priorities and respect them, the actions you need to take to make your teaching life better will be clear and actionable.
 So…

 Why do you teach art?